-All of this breathing couldn't happen without the respiratory system, which includes the nose, throat, voice box, windpipe, and lungs.
+The respiratory system includes the nose, mouth, throat, voice box, windpipe, and lungs.

-The larynx, or voice box, is the uppermost part of the air-only pipe.
+The larynx, or voice box, is the top part of the air-only pipe.
 This short tube contains a pair of vocal cords, which vibrate to make sounds.

-The trachea, or windpipe, extends downward from the base of the larynx.
-It lies partly in the neck and partly in the chest cavity.
-The walls of the trachea are strengthened by stiff rings of cartilage to keep it open.
+The trachea, or windpipe, is the continuation of the airway below the larynx.
+The walls of the trachea (TRAY-kee-uh) are strengthened by stiff rings of cartilage to keep it open.
 The trachea is also lined with cilia, which sweep fluids and foreign particles out of the airway so that they stay out of the lungs.

-The chest cavity, or thorax, is the airtight box that houses the bronchial tree, lungs, heart, and other structures.
-The top and sides of the thorax are formed by the ribs and attached muscles, and the bottom is formed by a large muscle called the diaphragm.
+The chest cavity, or thorax (THOR-aks), is the airtight box that houses the bronchial tree, lungs, heart, and other structures.
+The top and sides of the thorax are formed by the ribs and attached muscles, and the bottom is formed by a large muscle called the diaphragm (DYE-uh-fram).
 The chest walls form a protective cage around the lungs and other contents of the chest cavity.

-Carbon dioxide is the waste gas produced when carbon is combined with oxygen as part of the energy-making processes of the body.
-The lungs and respiratory system allow oxygen in the air to be taken into the body, while also enabling the body to get rid of carbon dioxide in the air breathed out.
+The lungs and respiratory system allow oxygen in the air to be taken into the body, while also letting the body get rid of carbon dioxide in the air breathed out.

 When you breathe in, the diaphragm moves downward toward the abdomen, and the rib muscles pull the ribs upward and outward.
-In this way, the volume of the chest cavity is increased.
-Air pressure in the chest cavity and lungs is reduced, and because gas flows from high pressure to low, air from the environment flows through the nose or mouth into the lungs.
+This makes the chest cavity bigger and pulls air through the nose or mouth into the lungs.